“We started by bringing our children; now, our teens bring us.”

 Program Description

-This year, I have been more and more interested in how we group ourselves together, and in the many ways we find to share space through music and dance.
+This year, I have been more and more interested in how we group ourselves together and in the many ways we find to share space through music and dance.
 Cascade of Music & Dance at Camp Kweebec is an exploration through a musical treasury of experiences.
-In it, you will find many things: The joy of dancing with your neighbors; small-group instruction insight into playing guitar, fiddle or singing; some fabulous English music and dance calling; some fabulous contra dance music and calling; an opportunity to be coached in making an instrument, crankie, or sculpture in a shared art space; the great, nearly lost art of Stuntology and Tuneology with crack stuntologists and tunesmiths of the day; warm family gatherings and community dancing every day; a chance to jam and sing, listen to a story, and discuss the role of traditional music and dance in our respective communities, while spending a very rich week experiencing some of the best community-building activities out there!
+In it, you will find many things: the joy of dancing with your neighbors; small-group instruction insight into playing guitar, fiddle, or singing; some fabulous English music and dance calling; some fabulous contra dance music and calling; an opportunity to be coached in making an instrument, crankie, or sculpture in a shared art space; the great, nearly lost art of Stuntology and Tuneology with crack stuntologists and tunesmiths of the day; warm family gatherings and community dancing every day; a chance to jam and sing, listen to a story, and discuss the role of traditional music and dance in our respective communities, all while spending a very rich week experiencing some of the best community-building activities out there!

 The afternoon has more class offerings in English dance, art making (crankies, papier mâché, instruments!), Camp Chorale, a discussion of music and tradition in the community, and opportunities to jam, take a nap, or go swimming.

-Finally, there will be an evening dance and gathering with entertainment from our talented staff, and camper presentations, with the littles going off to bed with a pied piper as the elders have some more dancing and revelry (some planned, some spontaneous) into the night.
+Finally, there will be an evening dance and gathering with entertainment from our talented staff and camper presentations, with the littles going off to bed with a pied piper as the elders have some more dancing and revelry (some planned, some spontaneous) into the night.

 Schedule